Zlyde/backend/api/src/api_dokumentation.md

 #### Notes

-- The **`geoService.isPointWithinGeometry`** method is used internally by `geoData` to check if a bike's location falls within the specified city's boundary.
+- The **`geoData.isPointWithinGeometry`** method is used internally by `geoData` to check if a bike's location falls within the specified city's boundary.
 - The **`geoService.validateId`** method ensures that the provided city ID is not empty, malformed, or invalid.

 ## Invoice Endpoints